Barr announces sweeping new sanctions, 'significant escalation' against left-wing sanctuary cities

 Illegal immigrants rushed to New York Department of Motor Vehicles (DMVs) in large numbers after the "Green Light Law," which allowed them to obtain driver's licenses or learner's permits regardless of their immigration status, took effect last December.
 The law also permitted applicants to use foreign documents, including passports, to be submitted in order to obtain licenses.

-In a letter to top New York state officials obtained exclusively by Fox News, Wolf noted that the New York law prohibited DMV agencies across the state from sharing criminal records with Customs and Border Protection (CBP) and Immigration and Customs Enforcement (ICE).
+In a letter to top New York state officials obtained exclusively by Fox News, Wolf noted that the New York law prohibited DMV agencies across the state from sharing criminal records with Customs and Border Protection (CBP) and ICE.

 WATCH WOLF'S INTERVIEW WITH 'TUCKER'